chrisgargiulo/cms-backup-summer2019/_posts/2018-08-19-intro-to-git-using-github-2.md

 <!-- /wp:code -->

 <!-- wp:list {"ordered":true} -->
-<ol><li>If you already have git installed, move on to Step #2.
-If you do not have git installed, follow the <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git">installation instructions on the Git web site</a>.
-<ul><li>Another option: you can also download&nbsp;<a href="https://desktop.github.com/">GitHub Desktop</a>, a GUI client, that will automatically install git on your computer.
-However, I do not recommend using GitHUb Desktop to learn Git.
-Instead, I recommend using the command line interface (CLI), which we will do in this lesson.</li></ul>
+<ol><li>If you already have git installed, you can move on to PArt #2.
+If you do not have git installed, follow the <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git">installation instructions on the Git web site</a>. <ul><li>Another option: you can also download <a href="https://desktop.github.com/">GitHub Desktop</a>, a GUI client, that will automatically install git on your computer.
+However, I do not recommend using GitHub Desktop to learn Git.
+Instead, I recommend using the command line interface (CLI), which we will do in this lesson. </li></ul></li></ol>
-</li></ol>
 <!-- /wp:list -->

 <!-- wp:separator -->